jjwatt99/JobQueue/README.md

 # JobQueue
-A Job Queue to fetch html from websites
+A Job Queue to fetch html from requested websites.